-Good Documentation Practices (GDP) is a critical and essential part of a regulated environment (pharmaceutical and medical device manufacturing, R&D, laboratories and clinical trials).
+USP Chapter 1029 (Good Documentation Guideline) is a general chapter in US Pharmacopeia that covers all aspects of Good Documentation Practices (GDP).
+GDP is a critical and essential part of a regulated environment (pharmaceutical and medical device manufacturing, R&D, laboratories, and clinical trials).
 Compliance with GDP ensures an auditable account of work.
 It ensures integrity and control of documents and is a key requirement for a developed quality system.

 If you are involved in any product manufacturing, knowing GDP regulations is a must for you.
-It prevents a lot of errors and minimizes the chance of being spotted by the regulatory bodies in their audits.
+It prevents many errors and minimizes the chance of being spotted by the regulatory bodies in their audits.

-This e-Book covers the US Pharmacopeia General Chapter <1029> (USP Chapter <1029>) and all aspects of GDP including practices for writing and correcting documentation.
-It will explain the general concept and will provide information as to what needs to be documented in certain records.
+This e-Book covers the US Pharmacopeia General Chapter <1029> (USP Chapter 1029) and all aspects of GDP including practices for writing and correcting documentation.
+It will explain the general concept and provide information on what needs to be documented in certain records.

 - History of USP chapter <1029> (how and why it was created)